Katherine Elizabeth Fleming: Other publications

 In 2009, the journal Nationalities Papers printed an apology and retraction after it published an article that made extensive use of Fleming's work without citation or reference (Alice Curticapean, "Are you Hungarian or Romanian?" in Nationalities Papers, Volume 35, No. 3, pp. 411–427; retraction printed Volume 37, No. 4).

-Fleming is a prolific book reviewer, and has published close to one hundred reviews in both academic and popular publications.
+Fleming is a prolific book reviewer, and has published over one hundred reviews in both academic and popular publications.

 Family

 Fleming is the daughter of the American literary critic John V. Fleming and of the British-born Joan E. Fleming, a prominent priest in the Episcopal diocese of New Jersey and Rector Emerita of Christ Church parish, New Brunswick.

 She has two brothers, Richard Arthur Fleming, a travel writer; and Luke Owles Fleming, a linguistic anthropologist.

 She is the mother of three daughters.